 Bath is one of the most picturesque towns in England, and its famous Roman baths (for which the town is named) draw hundreds of thousands of tourists each year.
 Bath is definitely worth a visit, and as it is located just 90 minutes by train from London, can be conceivably visited in a daytrip from the capital.
-You’d be better to plan at least an overnight, though, and a longer stay would reveal more and more gems.
+We’d recommend an overnight stay, though, and a longer visit would allow you to truly soak up the atmosphere.

 National Express, the coach company, also runs a service to Bath from London (and from many other places throughout the country).
 The trip’s a lot longer than the equivalent train journey – between three and three-and-a-half hours.
-National Express often has cheaper fares known as “funfares” for as low as £1, though the cheapest I’ve seen for this route £5 per person each way – still a good discount off the normal £19 fare.
-You have to book in advance, but funfares often appear without warning, so it might be worth monitoring the website for a bit if there are no funfares on the day you want to travel.
+National Express often has cheaper fares for as low as £5 per person each way – a good discount off the standard £18.70 fare.
+Book in advance to get the cheapest fare.

 So what are these principal attractions?
 Bath is a world heritage site, and its architecture and Roman ruins are the biggest drawcards, but the public gardens are also spectacular.

 There are plenty of tours of Bath including walking tours, hop-on-hop-off busses and even Bridgerton filming locations!

 Bath’s number-one attraction is conveniently located in the centre of town.
 Well, perhaps it is fairer to say that the town grew up around the baths, given that the Romans moved to the area to make use of the hot springs.
 They weren’t the first ones there – the Celts used the site as a shrine to Sulis (also known as Minerva).